buddies-blue/template/README.md

 # Dive Buddies | Template

 A template repository for any projects.
-This includes any configuration files, workflow files or scripts that can be use throughout the organisation.
+This includes any configuration files, workflow files or scripts that can be used throughout the organisation.

 ## Directory Structure